Abuse in Later Life | Elder Abuse

 Older victims are from a variety of racial and ethnic groups and all economic levels.
 Many older victims are active members of the community.
 Some older victims are frail and live with significant health issues, physical disabilities, and/or cognitive limitations.
 Females, males and those who don’t identify with a specific gender identity may be victims of abuse in later life.

-A significant portion of elder abuse is spouse or partner abuse.
-Most offenders are spouses, partners, family members, caregivers and other persons in a relationship where the victim and society expects compassion and caring.
+A significant portion of elder abuse is the spouse or partner abuse.
+Most offenders are spouses, partners, family members, caregivers, and other persons in a relationship where the victim and society expects compassion and caring.
 Sexual assault or stalking in later life may also be committed by strangers.

 How common is abuse in later life?

-National incidence and prevalence data on abuse in later life do not exist, but two recent studies found that 7.6%-11% of people age 60 and older who can answer a phone and pass a basic dementia screen are victims of abuse, neglect, or exploitation.
-However, these studies cannot capture older people at greatest risk: those who live in facilities; who cannot answer or do not have a phone; are too scared to speak because an abuser is close by; or people with dementia.
+National incidence and prevalence data on abuse in later life do not exist, but two recent studies found that 7.6%-11% of people aged 60 and older who can answer a phone and pass a basic dementia screen are victims of abuse, neglect, or exploitation.
+However, these studies cannot capture older people at most significant risk: those who live in facilities; who cannot answer or do not have a phone; who are too scared to speak because an abuser is close by; or people with dementia.

 Research indicates that power and control dynamics such as found with younger battered women often present in elder abuse cases.
 Greed is also a motivator in financial exploitation cases.
 Perpetrators will often strive to exert their power and control over victims so they can coerce or manipulate some benefit for themselves, such as money, a place to stay, access to prescription medication, or sexual gratification.
-These abusers often feel entitled to do whatever necessary to get what they want.
+These abusers often feel entitled to do whatever is necessary to get what they want.
 They may financially exploit an older adult, feeling entitled to take a Social Security check or empty a bank account.
-In order to maintain power and control, these abusers typically use various coercive tactics including physical and psychological abuse and isolation.
-Abusers may intimidate their victims and prevent them from presorting the exploitation or abuse out of fear of retaliation.
-They may also lie and manipulate family members, friends, and professionals in order to hide or justify their behavior.
+To maintain power and control, these abusers typically use various coercive tactics, including physical and psychological abuse and isolation.
+Abusers may intimidate their victims and prevent them from reporting the exploitation or abuse out of fear of retaliation.
+They may also lie and manipulate family members, friends, and professionals to hide or justify their behavior.

-In a small number of cases, well intentioned caregivers are unable to provide care and an older adult is harmed unintentionally.
-Also, a small number of abusers cannot control their behavior due to a medical or mental health condition that manifests in aggressive, inappropriate, or violent behavior.
+In a small number of cases, well-intentioned caregivers cannot provide care, and an older adult is harmed unintentionally.
+Also, a few abusers cannot control their behavior due to a medical or mental health condition manifesting in aggressive, inappropriate, or violent behavior.